I’m Malcolm Groves.

 I help leadership teams turn technical complexity into commercial clarity.

-I write about the intersection of technology and fiduciary duty to help directors provide better oversight.
+I write about the intersection of technology and governance to help directors provide better oversight.

 Recent Writing